 Very simply, your landing page conversion is the number of people who SEE your optin form compared the the number of people who FILL IT OUT.

-So, if 100 people see your optin box and 50 fill it out, you’re conversion rate is 50%.
+So, if 100 visitors see your optin box and 50 fill it out, you’re conversion rate is 50%.

-If 100 people see your optin box and 5 fill it out, you’re conversion rate is 5%.
+If 100 visitors see your optin box and 5 fill it out, you’re conversion rate is 5%.

-Well, typically when you put your optin box in the sidebar, you’ll get less than a 1% conversion rate; meaning that less than 1 person out of 100 want to hear from you again!
-That’s pretty dismal considering that we use a landing page that gets 52% conversion on average (available inside Scriptly).
+Well, typically when you put your email optin box in the sidebar, you’ll get less than a 1% conversion rate; meaning that less than 1 person out of 100 want to hear from you again!
+That's pretty dismal considering that we use a landing page that gets 52% conversion on average (available inside the Axis Page Builder).

 With landing pages, there are really very few places to go if you don’t enter your email address… That’s the idea.
 If the person wants the information on their other side, they have to give up an email address!